 In the Baden-Clay case, the forfeiture rule applies to the husband and would have applied even if his murder conviction was downgraded to manslaughter.
 There was argument that the motive behind Allison’s murder was the financial benefit Baden-Clay would receive from her estate.
 This was ultimately rejected by the Court and would, in any case, be deemed irrelevant by the Court under the forfeiture rule.
 Mr Baden-Clay has been disqualified from receiving any benefit from his wife’s superannuation and life insurance policies, as well as inheriting from her estate under the will.
 Allison’s father has been appointed by the Supreme Court as the administrator of his late daughter’s $1 million dollar estate, which is set to be inherited by her three daughters.
 It appears justice has prevailed.

-We welcome any enquiries or comments in relation to these issues and look forward to assisting with these important issues.
+We welcome any enquiries or comments in relation to these issues.
 You are welcome to contact our office with any enquiries concerning estate planning advice.
 Please contact our Wills and Estates Department Manager, Donna Tolley on direct line 07 55068241, email firstname.lastname@example.org or free call 1800 621 071.
-We have a dedicated specialist Wills and Estates team that practices exclusively in this complicated area.
-Please click here to access our team brochure with details of our professional staff.
+We have a dedicated specialist Wills and Estates team that practice exclusively in this complicated area.